-Watching Mister Rogers on YouTube is possible, but if you go this route you certainly won’t be in the friendly confines of the friendly digital neighborhood you seek.
+Watching Mister Rogers on YouTube is possible, but if you go this route you certainly won’t be in the safe confines of the friendly digital neighborhood you seek.
 Yes, there are a ton of great clips and some complete episodes of Mister Rogers on YouTube, but you’ve got to be careful.
 The quality is all-over-the-place, and sometimes weird parodies will pop up on a playlist.
-Your best bet here is to search YouTube for something you want specifically like his famous trip to the Crayola Factory embedded above.
+Your best bet here is to search YouTube for something you want specifically like his famous trip to the Crayola Factory.

 Mister Rogers’ Neighborhood is available on iTunes, but it’s probably not your best option.
 Apple has a smattering of episodes organized loosely by year, starting in 1981.
 These episodes are $1.99 each.
 So, unless you absolutely need the 1981 episode about divorce stored on your iPhone, this isn’t the easiest or most cost-effective way to watch Mister Rogers.